dboczek/django-admin-webapi/README.md

 Configuration
 =============
 Same as Django REST framework but uses ADMIN_API dict instead of REST_FRAMEWORK dict in settings.py of your project.

-All defaults are same as Django REST Framework except those changend in admin_webapi/settings.py

-This way you can have separate global configuration for admin api and for other api based on DRF in your project.
+All defaults are same as Django REST Framework except those changend in admin_webapi/settings.py This way you can have separate global configuration for admin api and for other api based on DRF in your project.

+By default admin_webapi limits access to the API to admin users (staff) so you need to configure some authentication method same way as it is  done in DRF.
+See demoapp and admin_webapi_demo for example with Token authentication.

 Notes
 =====